hbctraining/Intro-to-Unix-archived/lessons/07_rnaseq_workflow.md

 ### Setting up

 To get started with this lesson, we will login to the cluster but this time we are going to ask for 6 cores.
-We will do this by adding `-n 6` to our busb command:
+We will do this by adding `-n 6` to our bsub command:

 ```
 ssh username@orchestra.med.harvard.edu